Service Detail

 Delivery Process

-- Punch completion before targeted occupancy dates
+- Punch completion before targeted occupancy dates with accessible route survey verification and finish quality documentation

 The process is intentionally milestone-driven so the project stays readable for ownership and subcontractors alike.
 When the next step is obvious, it becomes much easier to protect the schedule and avoid avoidable rework.